By David Joel Miller.

 One person’s bottom may be getting arrested for a DUI or being so anxious they miss work again and lose their job.
-For another person their bottom may be total loss of family, friends and job.
+For another person, their bottom may be a total loss of family, friends, and job.
 Some people find recovery when they are homeless, some not even then.

 So when I see someone who has been through various programs I always wonder what will be different this time.

 “I knew there was recovery out there” the client replied, “but every time I got to the recovery door I just didn’t go in.”
 I knew they weren’t talking about programs or even about the number of therapists they had seen.
 That list was in the file and there were plenty.